pthakkar9/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][readme4] ![alt text][readme5] ![alt text][readme6]
 ![alt text][readme7] ![alt text][readme8] ![alt text][readme9]

+All six signs were taken from german tour guide site.
+They are not the pictures but real signs in .gif format.
+All six of them were part of the training set.

+As these signs are not picture and part of training format, all of them should be easy to classify for the model.
+If I have to guess, last image might run into some problems because 6 might reas as 5 and it could be classifed as 50 km/h image. (**Added after review**)

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).